Can emotional stress effect the colon and gut ?

 What is the connection between high IgG antibody levels and symptoms?

 When a food leads the body to produce high levels of IgG antibodies, these antibodies attach to the offending food protein to form an Antigen-Antibody complex.
 These complexes are usually eliminated by other cells in the immune system.
 However, when the immune system is overloaded, these insoluble molecules become deposited in various areas of the body, such as the head, lung tissue, gastro-intestinal tract, skin and joints where they produce symptoms such as headaches, asthma, irritable bowel syndrome, eczema and rashes, and arthritis.
-These complexes have been demonstrated in patients with cow's milk related colitis. even people without food intolerances can have an understanding of this type of reaction as similar complexes build up during severe infection - for example the IgG antigen-antibody complexes pr s, clouded thinking, itchy or sore eyes and many other symptoms. oduced by a bad flu or cold may also involve joint pain, gastro-intestinal symptom.
+These complexes have been demonstrated in clients with cow's milk related colitis. even people without food intolerances can have an understanding of this type of reaction as similar complexes build up during severe infection - for example the IgG antigen-antibody complexes pr s, clouded thinking, itchy or sore eyes and many other symptoms. oduced by a bad flu or cold may also involve joint pain, gastro-intestinal symptom.

 Do I need to re-test after changing my diet?